andyatkinson/elixir-getting-started/README.md

 When should we use monitors, and when should we use links?

 Links are bi-directional (both sides crash).
 Monitor is uni-directional.
 Use monitors when you want to be informed of crashes, but not crash.

+##### Supervisors

+"Let it crash" - supervisor will start a fresh copy of the registry

+`iex -S mix` vs. `iex -S mix run --no-start` to not start applications

+Mix makes a distinction between projects and applications